Griselda Álvarez

 Griselda Álvarez Ponce de León (5 April 1913 – 26 March 2009) was the first female governor in Mexico. Álvarez was Governor of the state of Colima from 1979 to 1985.

 Biography

 She was born in Guadalajara, Jalisco, capital of Colima's northern neighbor, where her family lived after the most violent eruption in modern history of the Volcano of Fire in Colima.
 The eruption began 20 January 1913 and continued for four days.
 She was born into one of the most important families in Colima.
 Her parents were Miguel Álvarez García and María Dolores Guadalupe Eugenia Ponce de León.

 Her father at the time of her birth was a soldier in the Army, but later was governor of Colima from 1919 until 1923.
-Her great-grandfather, General Manuel Álvarez, a delegate in the Constituent Congress, was designated the highest political figure in the territory of Colima in 1826.
+Her great-grandfather, General Manuel Álvarez Zamora, a delegate in the Constituent Congress, was designated the highest political figure in the territory of Colima in 1826.
 In 1857 when Colima became a state, he became its first governor.

-She died in Mexico City, aged 95.
+She died in Mexico City on 26 March 2009, aged 95.